 Carnation has been used safely by humans for ornamental purposes for centuries.
-The modification in the genetically modified higher plant (GMHP), for the production of delphinidin-based pigments, is novel for carnation, but there are many flowers and other ornamental species that produce delphinidin-based pigments.
+The modification in the GMHP (production of delphinidin-based pigments) is novel for carnation, but there are many flowers and other ornamental species that produce delphinidin-based pigments.
 Delphinidin-based pigments are also present in many common foods.